 Like other print-on-demand companies, GearLaunch was challenged with reducing the risk of litigation caused by sellers illegally using protected content.
 While their Trust & Safety team worked hard to manage the process, there was only so much they could do.
 They realized that the company was vulnerable to lawsuits and that the cost of this could put their business in jeopardy.

-VISUA’s Visual-AI technology gave them an advanced platform from which to manage the problem.
+VISUA’s Computer Vision for logo detection technology gave them an advanced platform from which to manage the problem.
 Combined brand detection and image matching, tailored to their specific needs, enabled them to overcome the challenges they were faced with.
 Lawsuits were eliminated, revenues increased, DMCA notices are now handled with ease and they have upheld their reputation as a company that takes copyright and trademark laws seriously.

 So, in conclusion, it is entirely possible for print-on-demand companies to take action to prevent users and sellers from breaching copyright laws and landing them in hot water.
 What’s required is not more man-hours, but visual technology that can help compliance teams to effectively monitor and manage potential infringements.
 Ultimately, this will reduce legal liability and costs and it will prevent this type of business from being seen as an enemy among global brands, artists and legal teams the world over.
 In short: it simply makes good business sense.

 To learn more about how GearLaunch and VISUA work together to eliminate lawsuits for the print-and-demand companies, click below.

 Partnership will see De La Rue integrate VISUA’s Holographic Authentication Engine into its new DLR Validate™ solution.
 Visual-AI leader, VISUA, today announces […]Brand Protection Counterfeit Detection Product Authentication VISUA News